 There’s also the idea that the first three months of a baby’s life is the ‘fourth trimester’, where they’re transitioning from life inside to outside the womb.
 Swaddling is thought to help with this transition, as it creates a warm, snug and secure feel.

-How to swaddle a newborn
+How to swaddle

 The National Childbirth Trust has created a list of swaddling safety tips, below: